Kotlin/kotlinx.serialization/docs-website/topics/serialization-polymorphism.md

 ```
 {kotlin-runnable="true"}

+In this example, `PolymorphicSerializer(Any::class)` allows the generic subtype `OkResponse` to be serialized with
+any value that's registered polymorphically as a subtype of `Any`.

 ### Merge multiple `SerializerModule` instances

 As an application grows and splits into multiple source code modules, managing all class hierarchies within a single `SerializerModule` can become difficult.